lufinkey/HeyJuke/ProjectDescription.md

 ## The Project
 When music plays at a social event, disagreement can arise over what music should be played.
 Even if there isn't, it can be complicated to change the music.
-Smart home devices like an Amazon Echo or Google Home can only use one streaming account at a time, which can also cause issues in an age o big data, when the music streamed can affect future recommendations.
+Smart home devices like an Amazon Echo or Google Home can only use one streaming account at a time, which can also cause issues in an age of big data, when the music streamed can affect future recommendations.

 HeyJuke is a solution for creating a music playlist that can be collaborated on easily by anyone present.
-Whether by uploading music or queueing up streamed music using their own accounts, HeyJuke will allow easy queuing from a number of services.
+Whether by uploading music or queuing up streamed music using their own accounts, HeyJuke will allow easy queuing from a number of services.

 ## Skills
 Our team has experience in app development, full stack development, and hardware.